 Language and culture are interlinked.
 One cannot learn a new language without understanding its cultural aspects.

 South Korea is one of the most modern countries.
-Yet, at the same time, it is deeply traditional, where old folklore, lifestyle, habits, customs, and multi-layered have evolved over several centuries.
+Yet, at the same time, it is deeply traditional, with old folklore, lifestyle, habits, customs, and multi-layered traditions that have evolved over several centuries.

 You can explore unique traditions with a colorful history.

-Studying Korean would be a great way to show your admiration towards them for those who put respect higher than anything.
-Moreover, when you try to acquire their language, it shows them you value their culture.
+Studying Korean would be a great way to show your admiration for those who value respect above all.
+Moreover, trying to acquire their language shows them you value their culture.

-Speaking at least basic Korean will enable you to access the authentic culture more than those out of reach because they don’t know.
+Speaking at least basic Korean will enable you to access authentic culture more than those who are out of reach because they don’t know.
 You will be at an advantage when you meet any Korean native.
 This is another reason to learn Korean.

 14. For the love of Korean Foods